-Dairy products are a convenient source of calcium and vitamin D, but are there any health risks associated with eating and drinking them?
+Dairy products are a convenient source of calcium, iodine and vitamin D, but are there any health risks associated with eating and drinking them?

 There has been concern that diary products, especially full fat ones, contain saturated fat and therefore could increase your risk of cardiovascular disease.

 A recent study of dairy consumption in 25,000 people investigated the risk of cardiovascular disease, but found that moderate consumption was not associated with adverse risk.